Harish-Chandra bimodules over rational Cherednik algebras: Abstract

 \section{Abstract}

-Let $W$ be a complex reflection group.
-We study Harish-Chandra bimodules over the rational Cherednik algebra $H_{c}(W)$ with parameter $c$.
-When $W$ is a Coxeter group, we give a complete description of irreducible Harish-Chandra bimodules with full support.
-When $W$ is a symmetric group we also obtain, for certain values of the parameter $c$, a description of irreducible Harish-Chandra bimodules with minimal support.
-Our proofs are based on localization techniques and the study of the KZ functor.
+We study Harish-Chandra bimodules over the rational Cherednik algebra $H_{c}(W)$ associated to a complex reflection group $W$ with parameter $c$.
+Our results allow us to partially reduce the study of these bimodules to smaller algebras.
+We classify those pairs of parameters $(c,c')$ for which there exist fully supported Harish-Chandra bimodules, and give a description of the category of all Harish-Chandra bimodules modulo those without full support.
+When $W$ is a symmetric group we are able to classify all irreducible Harish-Chandra bimodules.
+Our proofs are based on localization techniques, the action of the Namikawa-Weyl group on the set of parameters, and the study of partial KZ functors.